offthedial/site/src/pages/idtga/rules.md

 1. **The tournament begins!**

    All tournaments begin on the same minute/hour, but may be at a different hour depending on your timezone.
-Refer to your corresponding time-zone, daylight savings times have been listed as well:
+Only **standard timezones** are listed below, if daylight savings / summer time is in effect, please add an hour:

    ```
+   PST  - 12pm Saturday
+   MST  - 1pm Saturday
+   CST  - 2pm Saturday
    EST  - 3pm Saturday
-   EDT - 4pm Saturday
    GMT  - 8pm Saturday
-   BST - 9pm Saturday
+   CET  - 9pm Saturday
    JST  - 5am Sunday
    AEST - 6am Sunday
-   AEDT - 7am Sunday
    ```

    The tournament is scheduled to last `4:00` hours total.